Keyboard shortcuts

 • Russell’s paradox

-Module 2: Binary Relations
+🔗 Module 2: Binary Relations

-• Binary relations: definition and representations
+• Binary relations as sets: definition and representations

 • Graph and matrix representations

-• Properties: reflexive, symmetric, transitive
+• Properties: reflexive, symmetric, transitive, etc.

-• Equivalence relations and partitions
+• Equivalence relations

 📌 Homework 1 due | Test 1